-There was a slight increase in chronic absenteeism, 0.13%, but this is not statistically significant enough to warrant any further actions.
-The school did have one suspension, which increased its rate to .10% for the 19-20 school year.
-However, the school maintained its 0% expulsion rate.
+There was a slight increase in chronic absenteeism, 0.96%, but this is not statistically significant enough to warrant any further actions.
+The school maintained its 0% suspension and expulsion rate.

 The overall implementation of the actions/services that we have put into place have been evident in the program adopted practices that focus on improving the climate/culture of the school.
 The overall effectiveness of the action steps we have in place for creating a positive school climate by providing high-quality teachers, best practices, and interventions to ensure student success have demonstrated positive results as reflected in our low absenteeism, suspension, and expulsion rates.